 In addition to baking Christmas cookies, a traditional thing to make is a pepperkakehus (gingerbread house) which gets decorated with icing and candy.
 The house is first used as a decoration and then demolished and eaten at the end of the holidays.
 If you want to try to make one, IKEA has a great gingerbread house kit which makes it much easier to do than making everything from scratch.
 It can be a cosy activity to decorate this by yourself, with your partner or together with your kids.

 On December 23rd it is common to stay in and celebrate Lille Julaften, or Little Christmas Eve as we would say in English.
-This is a time when family or friends decorates their home and the tree while listening to Christmas music (this one is my favourite and takes me right back to my childhood), eating Christmas cookies and enjoying each other’s company.
+This is a time when family or friends decorate their home and the tree while listening to Christmas music (this one is my favourite and takes me right back to my childhood), eating Christmas cookies and enjoying each other’s company.

 I, however, decorate our home for Christmas and put the tree up on the 1st of Advent (which usually falls on the last Sunday of November).